 Cheap Credit Card Offer

-The Bankwest Breeze MasterCard offers a low interest rate on purchases, combined with an introductory balance transfer offer and $0 annual fee in the first year.
+The Bankwest Breeze MasterCard offers a low interest rate on purchases combined with an introductory balance transfer offer and a low annual fee of $59.

 - Cash Advance Rate of 21.99% p.a.